Rbuds123/cricket_app/README.md

 # Cricket App

-Cricket App is a general-purpose application designed to help users calculate statistics and gain information about cricket and their favorite teams.
+This is a general-purpose application designed to help users calculate statistics and gain information about cricket and their favorite teams.
 Built as a quick 2-day mini project to explore and understand WinUI, this app provides useful features for cricket enthusiasts.

 ## Features